connormack/Car-Park-Finder/docs/deployment.md

 # User guide

-A user guide is presented for each use-case.
+An user guide is presented for each use-case.
 The aim of the guide for all use-cases is to help the user to utilize the features of the program that facilitates the use-case.
 The guides are:-

 UC1: As a motorist, I want to view car parks in a certain area or all car parks in Bristol, so that I can choose a suitable one to park my car.